 Tatler Tours: Jenn Low’s Urban KL Home Built On Favourite Memories & Family Treasures

 From a place for dreaming to a cosy nest of 4, the apartment that Jenn Low calls home has evolved through her various life stages.
-When she’s not traipsing the globe promoting her jewellery brand, Wanderlust + Co, Jenn loves nothing more than to return to her 4-bedroom Bangsar residence, for quality time with her daughter Olivia Hua Elliot and infant son, Oscar Ren Elliot.
-When she and her husband Luke Elliot moved in to this home 8 years ago, it was designed for them as an engaged couple, based on a neutral colour scheme of white, grey and beiges — shades that would remain timeless with the space, as it turns into a family-friendly setting.
+When she’s not traipsing the globe promoting her jewellery brand, Wanderlust + Co, Jenn loves nothing more than to return to her 4-bedroom residence, for quality time with her daughter Olivia Hua Elliott and infant son, Oscar Ren Elliott.
+When she and her husband Luke Elliott moved in to this home 8 years ago, it was designed for them as an engaged couple, based on a neutral colour scheme of white, grey and beiges — shades that would remain timeless with the space, as it turns into a family-friendly setting.

 Upon entry, visitors would recognise Jenn’s eye for detail in eclectic accessories of colourful cushions, prints and wallpaper, throughout the spacious, urban-bay living room and dining room with blooming lilies and garlands of rose-gold lights.
 Jenn glides across the gleaming marble floor, eager to show us around her gorgeous space.

 “I put this together on my own, without the help of an interior designer — this was years ago, before Wanderlust + Co got so busy,” Jenn tells.
 Mirroring the design principles behind her brand, the apartment is incorporated with minimalist anchor pieces throughout each room.

 Olivia and Oscar’s arrival have brought upon several shifts to the home, including the extension of a new room.
 The one thing that has helped set the tone of change is the wallpaper that is easily interchangeable.
 Jenn is a firm believer that children shouldn’t affect the home’s core identity of Luke and herself, as adults and parents.